József Mátyás Baló: Career

 This report was published in English the following year (1927) in the Archives of Neurology and Psychiatry where it generated wide interest.
-Baló named the condition “encephalitis periaxialis concentrica”, which was later to be known as Baló’s Disease.
+Baló named the condition "encephalitis periaxialis concentrica", which was later to be known as Baló's Disease.
 The disease had been noted before but Baló recorded it in more detail and published it.
 The disease belongs to a broad cluster of diseases which are characterised by degeneration and demyelination.

 In 1926, Baló was appointed as a professor at the Faculty of Medicine in the Pázmány Péter University.

 In 1928 Baló became chairman of the Pathological Institute at the Ferencz József University of Szeged in Hungary and also received the title of Privatdozent.
 He returned to the United States of America to continue his research in virology.
 He published papers about the role of viruses in the genesis and development of tumours, a ground-breaking idea at that time.
-He also continued to work at Szeged on diseases of the central nervous system and demyelinating diseases of the brain and spinal chord.
+He also continued to work at Szeged on diseases of the central nervous system and demyelinating diseases of the brain and spinal cord.

 Baló was, as always, interested in all branches of medicine and in the 1930s began work on the causes of atherosclerosis.
 In 1940 he was elected in a minor capacity to the Hungarian Academy of Sciences and following WWII he was elected a full member.
 Also in 1940 he published his observations about the deleterious effects causing demyelinization in the central nervous system in a book (see below) From 1948, during the despotic Stalin era, he was expelled from the Academy and did not regain minor membership until a period of détente in 1956, achieving full membership only in 1974, when he was 78.

 During his time of expulsion Baló and his wife working together discovered and isolated the pancreatic enzyme elastase.
 In 1955 he and his wife were each awarded the Kossuth Prize.

 Returning to work at Pázmány Péter University after the war he was appointed chairman of the Institute of Forensic Pathology, the following year to be appointed Chairman of the Institute of Pathology, remaining in this position until his retirement in 1967.
 His primary goal was to rebuild the institute which had been badly damaged during the war.
 He went on to found the Cancer Research Institute and after his retirement continued to participate in research and lectures until his death.
 In 1975 he received the newly established Krompecher Ödön medallion of the Hungarian Society of Oncology.